 They already are overseas, and we’re tracking towards making this happen in New Zealand too.
 Read how the science is being applied in homes, where they’re being used in transport, and what projects are happening in New Zealand and around the world in our other spotlight articles.

-Powerco’s gas network is working towards a blending trial in the next 12 months, which will involve mixing 20% of our existing natural gas pipes with biogas, as part of our transition to 100% green gases.
+Powerco’s gas network is working towards a blending trial in the next 12 months, which will involve mixing 20% of our existing natural gas pipes with hydrogen, as part of our transition to 100% green gases.